omeka/omeka-s-enduser/docs/modules/hierarchy.md

 ![A grouping page showing information about the attached item set.](modulesfiles/hierarchy_groupingPage.png)

+!!! note
+	A hierarchical grouping set to an item set, if the "Link directly" setting above is checked, will link even to item sets that are empty.
+This may be useful if your item sets have lots of metadata - for example, if you are using the [ArchivesSpace Connector](aspaceconnector.md) to import many archival container objects with descriptive arrangement information, you may have 4 empty item sets above a "folder" level item set that contains items.
+These links will always show item sets with 0 items.
+Depending on the theme (such as Default), the items (or lack of items) contained in the item set may be displayed prominently.
+We recommend finding a theme that suits the collections of your site.
+Also consider removing the item sets from the hierarchy if you do not want them to be displayed when they have no items.
+You can add them later, after adding items to them.

 ## Display hierarchies on a site

 Public pages will display the hierarchy as a tree.
 Groupings with items in them will be links; groupings without any items will be displayed in plain text.